 In general, the vertical displacement at all monitoring points increases as the depth of excavation increases.
-Particles closer to the base of the excavation show the largest displacement, whereas those further from the base exhibit relatively smaller displacements.
-This demonstrates that the effect of excavation on the particles at the top of the tunnel diminishes with distance.
-The step-like rise in the displacement curve indicates that each excavation step introduces new impacts on the tunnel particles, resulting in increased displacement.
+Particles closer to the base of the excavation show the largest displacement, whereas those

 By gathering 20 engineering cases in soft soil regions where foundation pit excavation impacts underlying tunnels, it was found that the vertical displacement of the tunnels was uplift in all cases, with maximum uplift amounts ranging between 0.4 and 15.9 mm, suggesting that the calculation results in this paper fall within a reasonable range for tunnel uplift.